Apps

 A step-by-step guide for long division, for example, would clearly explain each stage of the process, potentially with visual aids to represent each step.
 For students with dyscalculia, this detailed guidance can help them understand the sequence of operations involved, remember the process more easily, and apply it independently in the future.

-Visual supports, including charts and diagrams, graphic organizers, and step-by-step guides, provide clear, accessible ways for students with dyscalculia to understand mathematical concepts.
+Visual supports, including charts and diagrams, graphic organisers, and step-by-step guides, provide clear, accessible ways for students with dyscalculia to understand mathematical concepts.

 They break down complex ideas into understandable parts, demonstrate relationships between different elements, and guide students through problem-solving processes.
 As such, they are essential tools in enhancing the mathematical comprehension and abilities of students with dyscalculia.